open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 ### User Stories

-Detail the things that people will be able to do if this is implemented.
-Include as much detail as possible so that people can understand the "how" of the system.
-The goal here is to make this feel real for users without getting bogged down.

 #### Story 1

 As an addon developer, I hope that I can focus on addon business development.
 After preparing the addon agent image, I